sagemath/trac_to_gh/Issue 4183.md

 # Issue 4183: ?? can't always find the source for new style classes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4183

 Original creator: robertwb